 - 1. Complete discharge of the concrete from the truck should be made within one and a half hours of initial mixing with water unless a suitable retarder has been specified. - 2.
+Compacting concrete by vibration removes air pockets and works the concrete thoroughly around reinforcement, service penetrations etc. and into corners of formwork to increase durability and resistance to termite infestation and salt damp attack.
+Care should be taken not to over-vibrate.
+The finishing and curing of slab edges provides an improved edge finish which is resistant to edge dampness. - 3.
 Care should be taken when using chemical curing methods, because some products may not be compatible with adhesives used to fix surface finishes to the slab.